sachin7695/GAN_MNIST/readme.md

 - **Data Preprocessing:** Includes data scaling, augmentation, and preparation from the Fashion MNIST dataset.
 - **Hyperparameter Tuning:** Optimizes hyperparameters to achieve the best image generation quality.
 - **Monitoring and Visualization:** Monitors training progress and visualizes loss curves and sample images.
-- **Evaluation Metrics:** Utilizes metrics like Inception Score and Fréchet Inception Distance (FID) for image quality assessment.
-- **Model Deployment:** Allows for saving and potentially deploying the trained models.